ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Step 8.
 Assembling reads

 Previous studies have shown that assembling reads into larger contigs significantly increases our ability to annotate them to known genes through sequence similarity searches.
-Here we will apply the SPAdes genome assemblers transcript assembly algorith to our set of putative mRNA reads.
+Here we will apply the SPAdes genome assemblers' transcript assembly algorithm to our set of putative mRNA reads.

 ```
 spades.py --rna -s mouse1_mRNA.fastq -o mouse1_spades